 History

-On January 1st, 2008 the Town of Cedar Lake joined with five other Towns (Birchwood, Wilson, Edgewater, Long Lake, and Doyle) and the Village of Birchwood to form the BFCESD.
-The BFCESD provides fire protection for all of the municipalities and ambulance service for all but Doyle and one half of both Long Lake and Cedar Lake.
+On January 1st, 2008 the Town of Cedar Lake partnered with five neighboring townships – Birchwood, Wilson, Edgewater, Long Lake, and Doyle – along with the Village of Birchwood to establish the Birchwood Four Corners Emergency Services District (BFCESD).
+The BFCESD provides fire protection for all of these municipalities, as well as ambulance services for all except Doyle, Long Lake, and parts of Cedar Lake.

-The BFCESD is a newly created government entity whose sole purpose is to provide emergency services for its members.
-The Birchwood Volunteer Fire Department and Birchwood Ambulance Service both report to the District.
-Each Town and the Village have a commissioner and the seven commissioners form the Board for the District.
+The Birchwood Four Corners Emergency Services District (BFCESD) is a newly established government entity created with the sole purpose of providing emergency services to its member municipalities, and surrounding communities.
+The Birchwood Volunteer Fire Department and Birchwood Ambulance Service report directly to the District.
+Each Town, along with the Village of Birchwood, appoints a commissioner, and together these seven commissioners form the governing Board of the District.

-While services should remain the same and the Birchwood Fire Department and the Birchwood Ambulance Service have not changed, there are several potential benefits to the formation of the BFCESD.
+While services provided by the Birchwood Fire Department and Birchwood Ambulance Service remain unchanged, the formation of the BFCESD brings several potential benefits.

 Scroll to Top